-As of January 31, 2022 we have granted patents and pending applications relating to OP-1250, including granted claims that encompass the OP-1250 compound, pharmaceutical compositions that include OP-1250, and certain methods of using OP-1250, including in treatment which may involve combination therapy.
-The 20- year term for these patents expires in 2036.
+We have granted patents and pending applications relating to OP-1250, including granted claims that encompass the OP-1250 compound, pharmaceutical compositions that include OP-1250, and certain methods of using OP-1250, including in treatment which may involve combination therapy.
+The 20-year term for these patents expires in 2036.
 In the United States, it is uncertain whether any PTE will be available, and if so, how much.
-Additional applications are pending, including ones that relate to dosing regimens and treatment of particular cancers and patient populations, and have 20-year terms that expire as late as 2042.
+Additional applications are pending, including ones that relate to dosing regimens and treatment of particular cancers and patient populations, and, if granted, will have 20-year terms that expire between 2040 and 2043.